Plans focused around artificial intelligence (AI) are everywhere and as we shuffle into 2018 that trend will continue.

 9. Automated machine learning (AutoML)

 The development of machine learning models is no quick task.
-It takes time to prepare data, then train and tune the system.
+It takes time to prepare data, then trains and tune the system.

 AutoML uses various deep learning techniques to automate much of this process, cutting down the time it takes to develop deep learning models immensely.